Clemson vs. Syracuse NCAA Football Odds, Plays and Insights | October 15, 2021

 Syracuse Stats and Trends

-- In Syracuse's six games this season, it has five wins against the spread.

-- Syracuse's games this season have eclipsed the over/under in 50% of its opportunities (three times in six games with a set point total).
+- Syracuse's games this year have hit the over on three of six set point totals (50%).

-- Syracuse is 5-0 against the spread and 3-2 overall in games when it scores more than 12.2 points.
+- When Syracuse records more than 12.2 points, it is 5-0 against the spread and 3-2 overall.

-- Syracuse is 4-0 against the spread and 2-2 overall when the team totals over 308.6 yards.
+- When Syracuse churns out more than 308.6 yards, the team is 4-0 against the spread and 2-2 overall.

-- The Orange have seven giveaways this season, while the Tigers have seven takeaways .
+- This year the Orange have turned the ball over seven times, while the Tigers have forced 7 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.